lsouthard/regression-viz/README.md

                    conf.high = (conf.high*100)) %>%
             dplyr::select("Group", "pp" = "predicted", "std.error", "conf.low", "conf.high")
 ```
 Review the different type = … but type = "eff" means that you don't have to use a true reference group, but instead you can use a proportion of your data.
 My goal in the code above was to get predictive probabilities which allows a simple way to explain regression effects. get_model_data comes from library(ggeffects).
+I like this method when I'm using ethnicity or or any other time where there's potential for the results to be biased.

 Then you can visualize it using this code: